B.A. Creative Industries Management

 We have summarised more detailed information about the application for you.
 You can upload you

 Following your successful pre-selection screening, you will be invited for a personal interview.
 This will allow us to assess your study-programme-specific knowledge, your creativity and your motivation, and will give you the opportunity to ask more detailed questions.
 The entrance interview consists of a 30-minute interview with a professor, focusing on your abilities, interests and personal motivation for studying Creative Industries Management with us in Berlin.
 For more information regarding our admissions process please contact our advisory service.

 Consulting Committee Creative Industries Management

 We are working with experts from the cultural and creative industries who contribute to the development of the degree scheme.
 As professional experts in the creative world, they help to adapt the content of the study programme to the continuously changing markets, policies and contexts.
 They also support us in developing new offerings and co-operations between students and businesses.

-- Dr Suzanne Royal (Curator, Enter Art Foundation)
+- Dr Suzanne Royal (Independent Curator and Art Consultant)

 - Gerhard Buchholz (Visit Berlin, Berlin Tourismus & Kongress GmbH; Political Affairs & Strategy City Development Issues, Tourism for All & Sports)